How to find the best hospice care staff

 Patients can be cared for in their own home or assisted living facility.
 Patients can also receive care in a hospital, nursing home, veterans’ facility or hospice center with high-tech equipment.
 Idaho Falls Hospice Care employs a team that includes nurses, social workers, doctors, and nurses who are trained to meet the needs of patients.
-This team includes physicians and focuses on comforting patients and providing the best care possible.
-Hospice services include spiritual and emotional care, as well as support for loved ones.
+This team includes physicians and focuses on comforting patients and providing the best care possible. hospice care staff services include spiritual and emotional care, as well as support for loved ones.
 This care is provided by a team made up of chaplains, bereavement professionals and volunteers.

 All services are offered without discrimination based on race, religion, sickness, age, or disability.
 Discrimination against people who aren’t fluent in English, members of the LGBT community or have intellectual or developmental disabilities is prohibited.
 Medicare, Medicaid, certain HMOs and most private insurances cover all payments.
 Many hospices are members of Medicare.
-All hospices that participate with Medicare must provide the same essential services.
+All hospice care staff that participate with Medicare must provide the same essential services.
 The additional assistance provided by agencies can make them different.

 Your primary care physician, a hospice doctor, nurses, home health aids and a social worker make up the medical team.
 Your loved one may be treated by speech, occupational, or physical therapists if necessary.
 It is especially comforting to have clergy around.
 Additional services are provided by trained volunteers.